 Thank you so much for visiting My Allergy Advocate, the “fun blog”.

 My Allergy Advocate is the brainchild of one woman, Imei Hsu (that’s me!), who got sick and tired of having a Grumpy Tummy.
 Period.
 And this fun blog is also the result of my community, who has encouraged me to build a website to serve and resource others.
-MyAllergyAdvocate.com will launch in April 2017; this is the “fun blog” community site for now.
+MyAllergyAdvocate.com will launch in late January 2018; this is the “fun blog” community site for now.

 Update: As of Fall 2016, it appears that I am no longer having any symptoms of Leaky Gut Syndrome, after being on a modified AIP-Paleo and strict gluten free diet free from highly processed foods.